KozakHou/Python-Tensorflow-DeepXDE/README.md

 ### Deepxde is the file contained the examples of PDE equation

 ### DIY_XDE is the file contained what I did in Summer Intern
+The most intriguing .ipynb file is Driving Shue et al. model , don't miss it !

 ```
 @Citation{